Block-Attention for Efficient Prefilling: Experiments

 \subsection{Main Results}

-From the results in Table \ref{tab:mainResults}, we can draw three important conclusions:
+From the results in Table \ref{tab:mainResults}, we can draw four important conclusions:

-1) It is not advisable to directly switch from self-attention to Block-Attention, as it will lead to a sharp accuracy drop.
-For example, removing the Block fine-tune process leads to the 21.99\% average absolute performance decrease on all four benchmarks for Llama3-8B and Mistral-7B models.
+1) It is not advisable to directly switch from full-attention to parallel prompt encoding methods including Block-attention, as it will lead to a sharp drop in accuracy.
+For instance, as can be seen from the experimental results of Tulu3-block-w/o-ft, removing the Block fine-tune process causes the Tulu3-RAG model to experience an average absolute performance decrease of 16.2\% across all four RAG benchmarks.
+Additionally, the performance degradation of Tulu3-promptCache and Tulu3-Superposition is even more significant, which also indicates that the current parallel prompt encoding methods are still far from satisfactory.
+Through case studies, we found that these models have serious degeneration problems.

-2) However, if we use the Block-Attention mechanism in the fine-tuning stage, then the resultant model has almost the same performance as the self-attention model or is even slightly better on some datasets.
-For instance, \textit{Mistral-block-ft} outperforms the strong baseline \textit{Mistral-vanilla-sft}, with 2.7\% absolute improvements on four benchmarks.
+2) However, if we use the Block-attention mechanism in the fine-tuning stage, then the resultant model has comparable performance with its full-attention counterpart.
+In RAG scenarios, the performance gap between \textit{Tulu3-block-ft} and \textit{Tulu3-RAG} on four benchmarks is less than or equal to 1\%.
+Meanwhile, \textit{Tulu3-block-ft} significantly outperforms \textit{Tulu3-SFT} on 2wiki and HQA.
+In the ICL scenario, \textit{Tulu3-block-ft} also has an overall performance almost the same as or even slightly higher than that of the two full-attention models.
+This conclusion indicates that in RAG and ICL scenarios, it is completely feasible to replace full-attention with Block-attention, and there will be almost no performance loss.

-3) The position re-encoding operations are essential for the Block-Attention Model.
-Removing it leads to significant performance drop\textemdash average 4\% decreases in accuracy on four datasets.
+3) Block and full attention can seamlessly transition.
+When we switch \textit{Tulu3-block-ft} to the full-attention mode, we are pleasantly surprised to find that, whether in the RAG scenario (denoted as \textit{Tulu3-block-ft-full}) or in the naturally single-block zero-shot scenario (IFEval, HumanEval, and MMLU), the Block-attention model can achieve performance comparable to or even slightly higher than that of the two strong full-attention baselines.
+This conclusion, together with the previous one, indicates that using both Block-attention and full-attention during training can lead to the acquisition of a model that is capable of seamlessly transitioning between the two attention mechanisms.

-The first conclusion is easy to understand: The model has never seen an input sequence in the Block-Attention manner during the training process.
-Therefore, the sharp drop makes sense.
-Next, we will focus on the second conclusion.
-From Table \ref{tab:mainResults}, we can easily find that the models trained with two attention methods, namely \textit{Llama3-vanilla-sft} and \textit{Llama3-block-ft}, not only have comparable effects on in-domain test sets but also have little difference on out-domain test sets.
-This indicates that in the RAG scenario, it is completely feasible to replace self-attention with Block-Attention, and there will be almost no performance loss.
+4) The position re-encoding operations are essential for the Block-attention Model.
+Removing it leads to a certain degree of performance drop—an average 2\% decrease in accuracy on all RAG datasets.
+Additionally, in this case, the model occasionally experiences the problem of degeneration.